arulhuw/cs/csweek1moduleintroduction/materials/IndependentstudyWeek1Writingactivity.md

 Answer box:

-During my second week at ARU I had to contact the attendance team due to being marked absent on the attendance report.
+During my second week at ARU I had to contact the Attendance team due to being marked absent on the attendance report.
 On the 22nd may I arrived at 9.30 am before the lecture started.
 Using the in class Attendance button on the VLE I proceeded to  confirm my presence.

 Eventhough the system acknowledge the form submission  it did't show up on my attendance report.

-After confirming with updated attendance report
+After confirming with updated attendance report decided m to contact the Attendance team.

- contacting  the attendance team.

 Navigating to the Attendance Enquiry Form from the VLE was straight forward.
 After completing the form I received  an email confirming the enquiry.

 Within the same week  I received another email stating my attendance has been amended.

-.